kubke/kubke.github.io/_protocols/hm-solution-recipe.md

 Note: wt/vol = weight/volume.
 Note: keep all ingredients and the reagent on ice.

-Storage: store at -20°C until needed.
+Storage: store at -20°C until needed (can be stored for several weeks).

 [Recipe source.](http://www.nature.com.ezproxy.auckland.ac.nz/articles/nprot.2014.123.pdf)